In storm-struck Texas, Biden’s personal touch is muted by the pandemic

 But more than all of that, this week Biden has tried to honor the dead and to comfort the living.

 It represented a distinct shift from his predecessor, Donald Trump.
 The enduring image of Trump in a disaster area was when, following Hurricane Maria in 2017, he tossed rolls of paper towels to a crowd in Puerto Rico.
-At other times, Trump blasted Democratic leaders of cities and territories that had endured natural disasters, saying the problems had been exacerbated by corruption and mismanagement and even threatening to withhold aid to states like California because of their political leanings.
+At other times, Trump blasted Democratic leaders of cities and territories that had endured natural disasters, saying the problems were exacerbated by corruption and mismanagement and even threatening to withhold aid to states like California because of their political leanings.

 Biden at first appeared to take a low-key approach to touting the government’s response to the winter storm, possibly trying to create a contrast with his predecessor’s often politicized response to disasters.
 But in recent days, he has focused more public attention on the tragedy.